alexch/codelikethis/public/lessons/db/overview.md

 > One the great advantages of an application database is that it is easier to change since all its use is **encapsulated** by a single application.
 Evolutionary database design and database refactoring can be used to make significant changes to an application database's design even after the database is put into production.

+# Relational Database vs Document Database

+a *relational database* (aka SQL) stores information in *tables*; every record in this table has the same flat structure, and this structure (the "schema") must be defined beforehand

+a *document database* (aka NoSQL) stores information in *documents*; records can contain any fields, can include collections and child records directly, and don't require an explicit schema

 # Database concepts